rosineygp/PyIsEven/README.md

 # Is Even

-check if interger is even using even api
+Check if interger is even using `isevenapi`.

 https://isevenapi.xyz/